SPARC: Instruction formats

-All SPARC instructions occupy a full 32 bit word and start on a word boundary.
+All SPARC instructions occupy a full 32-bit word and start on a word boundary.
 Four formats are used, distinguished by the first two bits.
 All arithmetic and logical instructions have 2 source operands and 1 destination operand.
+RD is the "destination register", where the output of the operation is deposited.
+The majority of SPARC instructions have at least this register, so it is placed near the "front" of the instruction format.
+RS1 and RS2 are the "source registers", which may or may not be present, or replaced by a constant.